naia-lib/naia/README.md

     3. cd /naia/demos/basic/client/wasm_bindgen
     4. make serve
     5. Web page will be blank - check debug console to see communications from the server

+### Known Issues

+To run a miniquad client you will require the following be installed

+    sudo apt-get install libxi-dev libgl1-mesa-dev